kapiaszczyk/library-JPA-project/README.md

 <!-- ABOUT -->
 ## About

 This project is a continuation of a database project I did for my university course - I used Spring Data JPA to map the database to Java objects.
-I also used Spring Boot to create a REST API that allows basic CRUD operations.
-I used H2 database for testing purposes.

 <!-- STACK -->
 ## Built With